redherd-project/redherd-documentation/docs/users-guide/framework-management.md

 !!! note
     Re-initialize the Certification Authority if you want to cut-off all assets.

 !!! warning
+    Remove the old CA certificate and import the new one to access again the Herd-View.

+!!! warning
     Assets will not be able to automatically re-join the framework since SSL certificates are not trusted anymore.